waikato-ufdl/wai-annotations-yolo/README.md

 #### Options:
 ```
-    FROM-YOLO-OD:
-      Reads image object-detection annotations in the YOLO format

-      Domain(s): Image Object-Detection Domain

-      usage: from-yolo-od [-I FILENAME] [-i FILENAME] [-N FILENAME] [-n FILENAME] [-o FILENAME] [--seed SEED] [--image-path-rel PATH] [-l PATH]
+usage: from-yolo-od [-I FILENAME] [-i FILENAME] [-N FILENAME] [-n FILENAME] [-o FILENAME]
+                    [--seed SEED] [--image-path-rel PATH] [-p] [-l PATH]

 optional arguments:
   -I FILENAME, --inputs-file FILENAME
-                        Files containing lists of input files (can use glob syntax)
+                        Files containing lists of input files (can use glob syntax) (default: [])
   -i FILENAME, --input FILENAME
-                        Input files (can use glob syntax)
+                        Input files (can use glob syntax) (default: [])
   -N FILENAME, --negatives-file FILENAME
-                        Files containing lists of negative files (can use glob syntax)
+                        Files containing lists of negative files (can use glob syntax) (default: [])
   -n FILENAME, --negative FILENAME
-                        Files that have no annotations (can use glob syntax)
+                        Files that have no annotations (can use glob syntax) (default: [])
   -o FILENAME, --output-file FILENAME
-                        optional file to write read filenames into
+                        optional file to write read filenames into (default: None)
-        --seed SEED     the seed to use for randomisation
+  --seed SEED           the seed to use for randomisation (default: None)
   --image-path-rel PATH
-                        Relative path to image files from annotations
+                        Relative path to image files from annotations (default: None)
+  -p, --use-polygon-format
+                        Reads the annotations in polygon format rather than using auto-detection of
+                        bbox or polygon format. (default: False)
   -l PATH, --labels PATH
-                        Path to the labels file
+                        Path to the labels file (default: None)
 ```

 ### TO-YOLO-OD